top of page

 Jake’s.

 It had been repainted—a soft gray now, with a wraparound porch and blue shutters.
 She could tell someone had loved it into its new shape.
-The old barn behind it still stood like a stubborn mule, and she swore she could still see the tire swing that used to hang from the pecan tree.
+The old barn behind it still stood like a stubborn mule, and she swore she could still see the tire swing that used to hang from the old pecan tree.

 A flash of lightning lit the distant sky, followed a second later by thunder rolling over the hills.
 Just like that night.